-The purpose of this test is to evaluate the correct operation of the secondary ignition circuit within a distributor-style ignition system via the Plug Lead.
+The purpose of this test is to examine the operation of the secondary ignition circuit within a distributor-type ignition system via connection to a Plug Lead.

 Connection for diagnostic work will vary dependent on application.